farism/elm-factory/README.md

 ### Underlying Libraries

-- gulp for orchestrating CLI tasks
+- `gulp` for orchestrating CLI tasks
-- express server for custom templates
+- `elm-reactor` for on-the-fly compilation
-- elm-reactor for on-the-fly compilation
+- `express` server for custom templates
-- node-elm-compiler for compiling production builds
+- `livereload` for css injection and browser refresh
-- elm-css for managing stylesheets and
+- `elm-css` for managing stylesheets and extracting css assets
-- find-elm-dependencies for dev mode watching
+- `find-elm-dependencies` for dev mode watching
-- livereload for css injection and browser refresh
+- `node-elm-compiler` for compiling production builds
-- rev-all for production mode cache-busting
+- `rev-all` for production mode cache-busting
-- uglifyjs for production mode builds
+- `uglifyjs` for production mode minification

 ### Contributing